merative/curam-kubernetes/helm-charts/mqserver/README.md

 ## Introduction

-* The MQ Server chart is a component of IBM Cúram Social Program Management (SPM) Platform responsible for providing an MQ instance for JMS processing.
+* The MQ Server chart is a component of Cúram Platform responsible for providing an MQ instance for JMS processing.
 For more information about MQ, see [About IBM MQ](https://www.ibm.com/docs/en/ibm-mq/9.1?topic=mq-about).

 ## Chart Details

 * Deployment of a single MQ instance (if desired).
 * Deployment of a multi-instance MQ via NFS or Ceph (if desired).
-* Starting from `spm-kubernetes` release `21.7.0`, chart versions have been updated to align with the release version.
+* Starting from `curam-kubernetes` release `21.7.0`, chart versions have been updated to align with the release version.

 ## Prerequisites